Entropy production of active particles in underdamped regime: Particles in a harmonic trap

-As for the case of an unconfined system, $\langle \dot q\rangle$ is independent of temperature.
+Similar to the case of an unconfined system, $\langle \dot q\rangle$ is independent of temperature.
 The role of confinement, regulated by the parameter $K$, is to reduce a dissipation effect.
-Because the coefficient of $K$ is quadratic in $\tau$, the effects of confinement becomes negligible as $\tau$ becomes small.
-In the limit $\tau \to 0$, heat is no loner dissipated.
-In contrast, for the case of overdamped dynamics, or $\tau_r=0$, the dissipation attains a maximal value in the limit $\tau \to 0$.
+Because the term that depends on confinement is $\tau^2 \mu K$, the effects of confinement becomes negligible as $\tau$ becomes small and the dissipation is similar to that in an unconfined environment.

 In Fig. (\ref{fig:fig3a}) we plot simulation data points for $\langle \dot q\rangle$ as a function of $\tau$ for the RTP and ABP models, different system dimensions, and different temperatures.
 According to Eq. (\ref{eq:pi_K}), all points are expected to collapse onto a single curve, which is confirmed by the results.
 To calculate $\langle \dot q \rangle$, we can use any of the formulas in Eq. (\ref{eq:pi_all}).
 All the formulas were tested and shown to yield the same results. {{figures/}}